Accessibility Plan 2026-2028

 Executive Summary

-Through our consultations and considerations of our current policies, procedures, practices, and other indicators, CCOHS identified the following overarching goals for our first Accessibility Plan:
+Through our consultations and considerations of our current policies, procedures, practices, and other indicators, CCOHS identified the following overarching goals for our second Accessibility Plan:

 • Our goal for information and communications technology is to provide all users, including those with disabilities, with modern tools that enhance productivity and improve efficiency, while providing a supportive and inclusive technology environment.